Artist. Director. Listener.

-Gillian Katungi is an artist and director based in Glasgow.
+Gillian Katungi is an interdisciplinary artist; session musician, songwriter, sound designer, visual artist, and director based in Glasgow.
 She expresses as and through PAIX, which means peace.
-Paix experiments with new forms of expression and finds freedom in the space between established (art) forms.
-Their offering is currently expressed through audio and visual.
-Their inquiry is influenced by the divine, black feminist liberatory pedagogies, love, speculative fiction, diasporic experiences, oral storytelling traditions and the black archive.
-With a desire to re-envisage and create new paradigms, their artistic process pursues decoloniality, emotional honesty, and playful exploration without judgment - creating space for what can emerge and flourish when black intersectional experience and expression is centered.
-Paix loves participation with and in community and views play as a tool for liberation.
+PAIX experiments with new forms of expression and finds freedom in the space between established (art) forms.
+Expressed through audio and visual, their inquiry is influenced by the divine, Black feminism, love, speculative fiction and oral storytelling traditions.
+With a desire to create new paradigms, their artistic process pursues liberation, decoloniality, emotional honesty and playful exploration without judgment.
+PAIX loves participation with and in community and views play as a tool for liberation.

-Paix is collaborative and loves co-creating and facilitating.
-Alongside leading on their own projects, Paix receives commissions and collaborates with national and international artists to make records, live performance, film and digital works.
-Amongst their latest successes are directing, composing, and performing music for; five short films and four records, including the award-winning film Ghost Island, by Lisandro Suriel.
-Paix also co-wrote and performed on the critically acclaimed album, 'With Love, From Glasgow' by Producer and DJ Rebecca Vasmant, which made the Top 10 on the UK and International Jazz Charts, respectively.
+PAIX is collaborative and loves co-creating and facilitating.
+Alongside leading on their own projects, PAIX receives commissions and collaborates with national and international artists to make records, live performance, film and digital works.
+Amongst their latest successes are directing, composing, and performing music for; six short films and four records, including the award-winning film Ghost Island, by Lisandro Suriel.
+PAIX also co-wrote and performed on the critically acclaimed album, 'With Love, From Glasgow' by Producer and DJ Rebecca Vasmant, which made the Top 10 on the UK and International Jazz Charts, respectively.